-An area set aside for doping controls.
+- An area set aside for doping controls.
 It must contain at least one room intended for the control and independent toilet facilities at the time of the control.
-Right from the very start of the competition, access to this area must be clearly indicated in English and a sufficient stock of sealed bottles of water must be stored there.
-These provisions also apply when the area reserved for the doping control is not located within the Medical Centre.
-A dispensation to position the area reserved for the doping control outside the medical centre may be granted by the Medical Commission and Circuits Commission only if the premises proposed are easily accessible for the people to be controlled.
+Right from the very start of the competition, access to this area must be clearly indicated in English and a sufficient stock of sealed bottles of water must be stored there. - • - (F1, WEC, WTCR, WorldRX, FE): A secure WiFi connection is also required in the space reserved for doping controls where this is not located in the medical centre.